 A snack of Spanish origin, the empanada is a kind of stuffed pastry usually eaten as a mid-afternoon snack.
 In the Philippines, the local empanada is usually fried (not baked), characterized by a slightly sweet crust and savory meat filling.
 If you’re travelling in Ilocos Norte, make sure to try the empanadas in Vigan.

 Filipino street food usually eaten as an afternoon snack, okoy is deep-fried shrimp fritters shaped like a pancake.

-Note that sweet snacks which are also enjoyed as desserts are included in the second part of my Filipino food series.
-Make sure to check out my next post about must-try Filipino desserts and drinks!
+Note that sweet snacks which are also enjoyed as desserts will be included in another Filipino food post.

 Where Should You Try Filipino Food?

 Filipino food is best tried at home or at a social gathering (weddings, fiestas or Christmas).
 Home-cooked Filipino food (or lutong-bahay) is known to be the best.
 If you don’t get an invite from a Filipino friend, there are many Filipino restaurants in the Philippines where you can try these local delicacies.
 Well-known Filipino food chains which can be found easily in shopping malls in Metro Manila include The Aristocrat, Gerry’s Grill, Max’s Restaurant Goldilocks and Barrio Fiesta.
 The Mercato Centrale’s weekend night market in Fort Bonifacio Global City is apparently a great hangout to sample Filipino food.
 A few hours from Metro Manila and close to the stunning Taal Volcano, various restaurants in Tagaytay like Leslie’s, Antonio’s Garden, Josephine’s and Balinsasayaw offer a wide array of delicious Filipino food.
 For other parts of the Philippines, it is better to ask for a recommended local restaurant from your hotel.